Fast adoption

 That means fewer spreadsheet detours and less guesswork when someone asks for clarity.

-When a small team bills clients, time tracking should shorten the billing process instead of adding one more handoff.
+When billing is part of the workflow, time tracking should shorten the billing process instead of adding one more handoff.

 Timen helps the team move from tracked work to invoice creation with less copy-paste and a clearer record of what has already been billed.

-That keeps client billing cleaner as the team grows.
+That keeps billing cleaner as the team grows.

 The workflow stays simple: track work while it happens, review the week before details fade, and use the same data for reporting or billing.